openSUSE/news-o-o/_posts/2011-07-20-people-of-opensuse-mihnea-dobrescu-balaur.markdown

 #### What is your favorite food and drink?

-žDorada en sal and fresh orange juice.
+â€žDorada en salâ€œ and fresh orange juice.

 #### Favorite game or console (in your childhood and nowadays)?